Andrea Casiraghi: Family background and early life

 Casiraghi was born on 8 June 1984 at the Princess Grace Hospital Centre in La Colle, Monaco, to Princess Caroline of Monaco and her husband, the Italian businessman and athlete Stefano Casiraghi.

 The eldest grandchild of Rainier III, Prince of Monaco, and his wife, former American actress Grace Kelly, Casiraghi was named after his father's childhood friend, his maternal uncle Prince Albert and his maternal great-grandfather Prince Pierre, Duke of Valentinois.
 Casiraghi's godparents are his maternal aunt Princess Stéphanie and his paternal uncle, Marco Casiraghi.
 His sister Charlotte was born on 3 August 1986, and his brother Pierre on 5 September 1987.

 On 3 October 1990, Casiraghi's father died in a speedboat accident in Monaco.
 He was buried several days later in Monaco's Chapel of Peace.
 Princess Caroline did not know how to tell her children that their father had died, so her father, Prince Rainier, did so.
 To protect her children from excessive media attention, Caroline moved to Saint-Rémy-de-Provence, and later to Paris.

+Despite his parents not having married in the Church, as required for legitimacy under church law, he and his younger sister and brother were legitimised by Pope John Paul II in February 1993, eight months after his mother was granted an annulment of her first marriage (to Philippe Junot) by a Pope's decree in June 1992, making him and his siblings dynasts and clearing the way for their possible succession to the throne of Monaco.

 In 1999, his mother married Ernst August, Prince of Hanover, and gave birth to Princess Alexandra of Hanover.
 Besides a half-sister, Casiraghi gained two stepbrothers, Ernst August, Hereditary Prince of Hanover, and Prince Christian of Hanover, through his mother's remarriage.